 Earth Breeze is the best laundry detergent sheet on the market because not only are they the cheapest and have the best range of features, as well as performing exceptionally well on both whites and colors, they’re also the only manufacturer to back up the promise of protecting the earth and our environment with real action.

 It’s your go-to option for the best zero waste laundry detergent, aligning with your sustainability goals while delivering top-notch performance.

 If you want a laundry sheet that combines great value for money with the biggest range of features and a commitment to making a better world, head to Earth Breeze now.

 2. Tru Earth — 7.41/10 (Runner up)

 Tru Earth is another laundry sheet manufacturer that ticks a lot of boxes.

-Their zero-waste packaging is wrapped around laundry sheets that are safe for sensitive skin, work in high-efficiency machines, and are both vegan and cruelty-free.
+Their zero-waste packaging is wrapped around laundry sheets that do a decent job on most common fabrics, are safe for sensitive skin, work in high-efficiency machines, and are eco-friendly, vegan, and cruelty-free.

 On top of this, for every subscription they receive, they will donate 32 sheets to front-line workers, food banks, and those in need — the last manufacturer on this list to commit to any social good.

 While Tru Earth is a good company, there’s definitely a reason they’re #2 on this list.